JuliaIO/MAT.jl/README.md

 ```

-Note that in MAT.jl v0.10 and older, or .mat versions before v7.3, will read struct arrays as a Dict with concatenated arrays in the fields/keys, which is equal to `Dict(sarr)`.
+Note that before v0.11 MAT.jl will read struct arrays as a Dict with concatenated arrays in the fields/keys, which is equal to `Dict(sarr)`.

 ## Caveats